 - Recent developments

-- A power satellite animation in orbit around earth.
+- A power satellite animation in orbit around the earth.

-- Space construction cube unfolding to square power satellite fram on youtube
+- Space construction cube unfolding to square power satellite frame on youtube

 Most recent article on the power satellites project